mhorga/mhorga.github.io/_posts/2015-10-05-image-processing-in-ios.markdown

 }
 {% endhighlight %}

 Next we need to store the color and opacity information in this variable.
-The order bits are stored in the memory is right to left (`little endian`) in the Intel processor technology, so the `red` color would go at the end of the 32 bits memory location.
+The order bits are stored in the memory is right to left (`little endian`) by the `Intel` processor technology, so the `red` color would go at the end of the 32 bits memory location.
 In the example below, the `red` color will occupy locations 1 and 2.

 {% highlight swift %}
 0x78563412